 A key focus of the framework is to facilitate private sector investment in various industries.
 This includes infrastructure projects that boost economic growth, increase business competitiveness and improve public services.

-In 2018, the European Bank for Reconstruction and Development invested US$3.3 billion in infrastructure projects in Jordan.
+In 2018, the European Bank for Reconstruction and Development invested US$3.3 billion (S$4.6 billion) in infrastructure projects in Jordan.
 The five-year investment program will boost infrastructure development in sectors such as energy, municipal services, solid waste, transportation, and water.

 Singapore companies can look at partnering local conglomerates to offer value-add in areas such as mechanical and electrical consultancy, operations and maintenance, project management, and the supply of equipment.